 Technically you can do whatever you want with your life.
 You can spend time with whoever you want and experience anything that you want.
-So why does time seem to fade when it would seem that we should be in control?
+So why does time seem to fade beyond control?

 Time is the ultimate equaliser.
-Each one of us gets the same 24 hours in a day.
+Each one of us gets the same 24 hours.
 No more, no less.

-We might not all live the same length of time, and some of us will die young, but there is not one person who has an unfair time advantage because we all get the same amount of time in a day.
+We might not all live to the same age, some of us will die young, but there is not one person who has an unfair time advantage because we all get the same amount of time in a day.

 Why then, do some people achieve so much and have an immense impact, while others accomplish very little.
-How do people like Bill Gates and the Dalai Lama spend their time to allows them to positively impact the world?
+How do people like Bill Gates and the Dalai Lama spend their time to make a positive impact?

 Managing Time | Priorities

-The trick to accomplishing more with the limited time you have is to shift your thinking.
+The trick to accomplishing more with limited time is to first shift your thinking.

-It is also helpful to use the words “Productive” instead of “Busy” to frame your state of mind.
+Begin to use the words “Productive” instead of “Busy” when asked how you are, to frame your state of mind.

-By reframing your language, you can affect your emotional response and alter your reaction in situations where you may have previously felt overwhelmed.
+By starting with a small change in your language, you can affect your emotional response and alter your reaction in situations where you may have previously felt overwhelmed.